 - assist module leadership in creating and grading assignments

-The three year program begins with a ten day on site orientation Intensive followed by 6 modules, a Thesis, Capstone or Integrative Project and a final on site intensive.
+The three year program begins with a one week on site orientation Intensive followed by 6 modules, a Thesis, Capstone or Integrative Project and a final on site intensive.
 The personal formation track will run alongside these other components throughout the program.

 Orientation Intensive Design: The orientation intensive will be designed to have a strong experiential component with God and one another to facilitate the bonding of the cohort in the context of God’s Presence.
 A brief overview of the program will be explained with a more detailed explanation of the personal formation track and Module 1.
 Small groups will be established by the end of the intensive.